pingcap/docs-cn/system-variables.md

 - When this value is greater than `0`, TiDB will batch commit statements such as `INSERT` or `LOAD DATA` into smaller transactions.
 This reduces memory usage and helps ensure that the `txn-total-size-limit` is not reached by bulk modifications.
 - Only the value `0` provides ACID compliance.
 Setting this to any other value will break the atomicity and isolation guarantees of TiDB.

+### tidb_enable_1pc <span class="version-mark">New in v5.0</span>

+- Scope: SESSION | GLOBAL
+- Default value: `ON` for newly created clusters.
+If your cluster before upgrade was earlier than v5.0, the variable value defaults to `OFF` after the upgrade.
+- This variable is used to specify whether to enable the one-phase commit feature for transactions that only affect one Region.
+Compared with the often-used two-phase commit, one-phase commit can greatly reduce the latency of transaction commit and increase the throughput.

+> **Note:**
+>
+> - If you have enabled TiDB Binlog, enabling this variable cannot improve the performance.
+To improve the performance, it is recommended to use [TiCDC](/ticdc/ticdc-overview.md) instead.
+> - Enabling this parameter only means that one-phase commit becomes an optional mode of transaction commit.
+In fact, the most suitable mode of transaction commit is determined by TiDB.

 ### tidb_enable_amend_pessimistic_txn <span class="version-mark">New in v4.0.7</span>

 - Scope: SESSION | GLOBAL